Medication for Parkinson’s disease with Apomorphine as part of the D-mine® Care therapy concept

 Route of Administration

-The second element of the D-mine® Care Concept ist the administration of the pharmaceutical by the help of medical devices.
+The second element of the D-mine® Care Concept ist the administration of Apomorphine, the Parkinson’s medication, by the help of medical devices.
 Apomorphine is either administered subcutaneously via small injection needle as bolus therapy or via infusion line as continuous therapy.
 The second happens by the help of a small portable minipump and/or syringe-driver.
 These two options are covered by the D-mine® Pen and D-mine® Pump in our Concept.

 The amount of Dacepton® 10 mg/ml you should use and the number of injections required each day will depend upon your personal needs.
 Your doctor will discuss this with you and tell you how much of your medicine you should inject and how often.
 The amount that will work best for you will have been determined during your visit to the specialist clinic.